raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

 >
 > Fold is in a sense dual to `unfold`, which takes a seed value and apply a function corecursively to decide how to progressively construct a corecursive data structure.--[Wikipedia](https://en.wikipedia.org/wiki/Fold_%28higher-order_function%29)

-Here is a higher-order `fold` that takes a `base` (sometimes called a "seed") value, plus a combining function.
+Here is a higher-order `fold` that takes a `base` (sometimes called a `seed`) value, plus a `combiner` function.
 It is specific to lists.
-To make it useful for our purposes, instead of the combining function taking two arguments, this fold expects its combining function to take a one argument, a list with two elements.
+To make it useful for our purposes, instead of the combining function taking two arguments, this fold expects its combiner function to take a one argument, a list with two elements.

 It is implemented as a loop, because loops are trivially equivalent to linear recursion.
-It is also implemented as a higher-order function that returns a function. we'll see why in a moment:
+It is also implemented as a higher-order function that returns a function.

 ```javascript
 const foldList = ([base, combiner]) =>